Uzbekistan

 Barriers to Assembly

-Article 33 of the Constitution of Republic of Uzbekistan establishes that “All citizens shall have the right to take part in civic activities by way of participating in rallies, meetings and demonstrations in accordance with the legislation of the Republic of Uzbekistan.
-Government agencies shall only have the right to suspend or ban such events on the grounds of substantiated security considerations.”
+Article 33 of the Constitution establishes that “All citizens have the right to participate in civic activity by taking part in meetings, assemblies and demonstrations in accordance with the legislation of the Republic of Uzbekistan.
+State bodies shall have the right to suspend or prohibit such activities only for justified security reasons.”

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at ngomonitor@icnl.org.